richmahn/en_tn/jer/30/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 3:4-24, which are an extended quotation.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 3:5-24.

 #### Special concepts in this chapter ####